wangsha/Zappa-2/README.md

 Currently, the easiest of these to use are the AWS Certificate Manager certificates, as they are free, self-renewing, and require the least amount of work.

+APIGateway and Lambda FunctionURL both support custom domains.
+FunctionURL is implemented via cloudfront distribution.
+Set `domain` for APIGateway and `function_url_domains` for FunctionURL.

 Once configured as described below, all of these methods use the same command:

     $ zappa certify